kwp-digital/quilt/packages/react-i18n/README.md

   - `DateStyle.Time`: e.g., `11:00 AM`
 - `weekStartDay()`: returns start day of the week according to the country.
 - `getCurrencySymbol()`: returns the currency symbol according to the currency code and locale.
+- `getShortCurrencySymbol()`: returns the short currency symbol according to the currency code and locale.
 - `formatName()`: formats a name (first name and/or last name) according to the locale. e,g
   - `formatName('John', 'Smith')` will return `John` in Germany and `Smith様` in Japan
   - `formatName('John', 'Smith', {full: true})` will return `John Smith` in Germany and `SmithJohn` in Japan